weicrypto/weicore-lib/docs/core-concepts/govobject/govobject.md

 #### `checkedSerialize`

-Return a hex string that can be used in dashd CLI
+Return a hex string that can be used in weid CLI

 #### `serialize`